Pointwise convergence of polynomial multiple ergodic averages along the primes: Introduction

 \subsubsection{Multilinear circle method for unweighted averages}

-We start by discussing some limitations of two crucial multilinear circle methods presented in \cite{KMT22} and \cite{KMPW24}, which deal with the unweighted averages $A_{N, 1; X}^{P_1,\ldots,P_k}$.
-For specific details about their methods, we refer to \cite[Subsection 1.4]{KMT22} and \cite[Subsection 1.6]{KMPW24}.
+We now start by discussing some limitations of the multilinear circle methods presented in \cite{KMT22} and \cite{KMPWW24}, which deal with the unweighted averages $A_{N, 1; X}^{P_1,\ldots,P_k}$.
+For specific details about their methods, we refer to \cite[Subsection 1.4]{KMT22} and \cite[Subsection 1.6]{KMPWW24}.